-The Board has adopted a Charter for the Audit & Risk Committee, which sets out the Audit & Risk Committee's mandate, organization, powers and responsibilities.
-The full text of the charter of the Audit & Risk Committee is set out in Schedule "B" attached to this Management Information Circular.
+The Board has adopted a Charter for the Audit & Risk Committee (the "Audit Committee"), which sets out the Audit Committee's mandate, organization, powers and responsibilities.
+The full text of the charter of the Audit Committee is set out in Schedule "B" attached to this Management Information Circular.